Project Description

 Clare Leader Forum Session 1:

 In our first session we did introductions to get to know each other, because as I pointed out, they knew each other but I didn’t know them.
 After the introductions we started doing some experimental drawing.
-Due to the loud protestations of not being ‘able’ to draw I renamed the action of drawing as ‘pencil exercises’ and asked them to scribble, loop, circles, zigzag and dot their pages for timed intervals, getting them to warm up both their hands and their brains.After this we did some partner work, including tasking them with drawing their partner but using their non dominant hand.
+Due to the loud protestations of not being ‘able’ to draw I renamed the action of drawing as ‘pencil exercises’ and asked them to scribble, loop, circles, zigzag and dot their pages for timed intervals, getting them to warm up both their hands and their brains.
+After this we did some partner work, including tasking them with drawing their partner but using their non dominant hand.
 The next exercise was to draw a self portrait, but with your eyes closed.
-All of this work was with the intention of moving away from perfection and our tendency to focus on the finished product, but rather trying to explore the process.
+All of this work was carried out with the intention of moving away from perfection and our tendency to focus on the finished product, but rather trying to explore the process.
 I find people tend to situate their ability to draw around whatever experience they had in school, and whatever value was attached, or rather what value they perceived remembering being bestowed upon them, in terms of their artistic ability at his time.
 So my first task is always to try and remove this belief.
 It was the same when I worked as a personal trainer/fitness instructor.
 If people hadn’t seen themselves as being good at sport in school they usually didn’t see themselves as having any physical prowess as an adult.
 So many preconceptions to remove!

 Clare Leader Forum Session 2:

 We, as in myself and the Clare Leader Forum, met again a couple of weeks later.
 It was an absolutely manky morning, heavy rain, so I was delighted that anyone showed up.
-We had 6 attendees this time and after doing a lot of warm up drawing consisting of more loose scribbling, again to stop thinking about perfection, I then asked them to fill their pages over and over with various objects/animals- for example- feet, faces, flowers, elephants.
+We had 6 attendees this time and after doing a lot of warm up drawing consisting of more loose scribbling, again in order to stop thinking about perfection, I then asked them to fill their pages over and over with various objects/animals- for example- feet, faces, flowers, elephants.
 This was fun- the goal was to show that we all approach a task differently and our outcome is also different- here is a perfect example below- lots and lots of elephants- all different, but nonetheless elephants!
 It was also a clumsy attempt on my part to visually address the topic of representation- we all appear outwardly different but our commonality is that we are all humans on planet earth.
 I enjoyed the different elephants very much.

 - elephants 2